DISCOVERING THE POTENTIAL FOR BETTER HEALTH

 Since launching on September 15, 2016, the Healthy Nevada Project has become the largest community-based population health study in the world.
 Ultimately, the Project aspires to offer genetic testing to any Nevadan interested in learning more about their health and genetic risks while serving as a model for other communities across the country.

-This study is helping DRI, Renown Health and Nevadans begin to understand how environmental factors and genetics can help predict who may be at risk, allow for quicker diagnoses, and encourage the development of more precise healthcare treatments.
+By better understanding how genetics, environment, social factors and healthcare interact we can help predict who may be at greater risk – allowing for quicker diagnoses and the development of more precise treatment.

 Project Expansion & Evolution

 September 15, 2016: The launch of the Healthy Nevada Project saw unprecedented response with 10,000 study volunteers joining in just 48 hours and DNA sample collection completed in 60 working days.
 Pilot participants ranged from 18-90 years old across 135 northern Nevada zip codes.

 March 15, 2018: Eighteen months after the Project’s launch – another key milestone: The Project opened 40,000 more testing slots and provided initial findings from the pilot phase.